 NONIA

-The Newfoundland Outport Nursing and Industrial Association (NONIA) was formed to support the work of nurses who were providing health care services in the outports.
+The Newfoundland Outport Nursing and Industrial Association (NONIA) was formed to support the work of nurses who were providing health care services in rural outports.
 Committees were formed in rural communities to distribute materials to women who then made knitted goods for sale to cover the nurses' salaries.
-The aim was to raise 75 percent of the salaries, with the other 25 percent being paid by the government.
+The aim was to raise 75% of the salaries, with the other 25% being paid by the government.

 The NONIA Building